tfij/graph-database-course/Introduction/task0 - Introduction/task.md

 ![Data graph](../resources/dataGraph.png)

-Click `Check` and go to your first task.
+Click `Next` and go to your first task.